What's the difference between a priest and an obstetrician?

 The second Preggy learns she's pregnant, she assembles the troops and puts them all on speed dial.
 You're right after the father, her mother, her best friend, her sister wives, and her publicity agent.

-From the first snap of the latex gloves to the spanking of the blood-covered, screaming, pooping, peeing little miracle (not to mention the mother), you, her obstetrician will be right there, tending to the little baby bun, making sure she comes out just right.
+From the first snap of the latex gloves to the spanking of the blood-covered, screaming, pooping, peeing little miracle (not to mention the mother), you, as her obstetrician, will be right there, tending to the little baby bun, making sure she comes out just right.

 And speaking of turkey basters, babies have become very popular with non-traditional would-be families.
 Same sex couples want children and they've been pretty creative in their quest.
 Do-it-yourselfers have used the "turkey baster" approach to artificial insemination, but the success rate is lousy.
 Bringing a child to life for a gay or lesbian couple (or any infertile couple) means you can join the "Baby, I Was Born This Way" family sing-a-longs.
 Keep the kitchen utensils for the holidays.